-The 5.8-inch iPhone XS ($999) has all the same enhancements as its supersize sibling, including a faster A12 Bionic processor that blows away Android phones (again), as well as improved cameras with Smart HDR and impressive bokeh controls.
-But it's the XS Max that I didn't want to put down.
+The 5.8-inch iPhone XS ($899/£899) has all the same enhancements as its supersize sibling, including a fast A12 Bionic processor that blows away most Android phones, as well as improved cameras with Smart HDR and impressive bokeh controls.

 iPhone XS and iPhone XS Max Cheat Sheet

-- The cameras are better, especially in low light, and the new Depth Control for portraits works well.
+- The cameras are good, and the new Depth Control for portraits works well.

 - Apple's A12 Bionic chip is once again faster than any Android phone.